Student speaks out after surviving hit-and-run in Brickell

 “One moment everything is great with a beautiful future, and the next moment your whole life could be over just like that, boom,” said Len.
 “He’s alive, and we’re just so fortunate that he’s alive.”

-“It’s gonna take some time for me to like, fully process it,” said Edelman, “like, kinda understand how lucky I am.
-I definitely do feel lucky.”
+“It’s gonna take some time for me to like, fully process it,” said Edelman, “like, kinda understand how lucky I am.”

 If you have any information on this hit-and-run, call Miami-Dade Crime Stoppers at 305-471-TIPS.
 Remember, you can always remain anonymous, and you may be eligible for a reward of up to $5,000.